nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

 otherwise registration will fail.
 If the wallet does not contain the credentials, the Nuts node will retry registration periodically for all DIDs of a subject.

-Optionally, a POST body can be sent which contains `RegistrationParameters`:
+Optionally, a POST body can be provided with registration parameters, e.g.:

 .. code-block:: json